nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 ### Network perimeter
 Clearly, mobile devices defy traditional network policy enforcement since they do not exclusively reside on the corporate network.
 By design, mobile devices likely have a least two and generally more ways they can connect to networks.

 The obvious network connection not directly controlled by the enterprise is the mobile phone network.
-Today 4G networks are prevelant and fast and many individuals choose to use their mobile operator's network over corporate-provided Wi-Fi.
+Today 4G networks are prevalent and fast and many individuals choose to use their mobile operator's network over corporate-provided Wi-Fi.

 The next most common accessible networks are provided via Wi-Fi.
 This generally includes a network provided by the enterprise (and thus a controlled ingres/egress point where a company can exert oversight or control) but also includes home networks and various networks available to the public.
 These public networks include Wi-Fi access points provided by retail stores (e.g., Starbucks), airports, city-wide public networks, home-based Wi-Fi via companies (e.g., Comcast via their XFINITY service), and, unfortunately, malicious networks controlled by attackers.